pydicom/pynetdicom/docs/tutorials/create_scu.rst

     Association established with Echo SCP

-If you don't see anything then something has gone wrong (more on troubleshooting that in a bit).
-Otherwise, congratulations!
+You should see ``Association established with Echo SCP``.
+Congratulations!
 Establishing an association is the first step any DICOM application needs to take before it can do anything useful.

+If instead you saw ``Failed to associate`` then not to worry; make sure your Echo SCP is running and that your code is correct.
+If you still can't associate, move on to the next section on troubleshooting associations.

 Troubleshooting associations
 ----------------------------